rwilliams/jrubywiki/Truffle.md

 JRuby+Truffle comes as part of most configurations of JRuby - the notable exception is the standard Maven artefacts if you are embedding JRuby.
 When JRuby is installed with Truffle, `-X+T` will switch to Truffle mode.

+## Developing with JRuby+Truffle
 There are instructions for how to setup a working [Eclipse](Using-Eclipse-with-JRuby-Truffle) environment.
+A few recommendations are also available in [Developing with JRuby+Truffle](Developing-with-JRuby-Truffle).

 ### Nightly Builds